 (As an aside, if you’re a cryptocurrency exchange looking for a name that stands out in the coin-crowded marketplace, we do that.)

-Partnering with trusted exchanges can also mean bringing experts in to help train your staff, offer workshops and information to your customers, and working together to make the complicated world of cryptocurrencies more accessible to everyday consumers.
+Partnering with trusted exchanges can also mean asking some trading experts like the ones immediate connect to help train your staff, offer workshops and information to your customers, and working together to make the complicated world of cryptocurrencies more accessible to everyday consumers.

 2. Offer Informed and Knowledgeable Advice

 We write a lot about the importance of offering trusted financial advice.
 A lot.
 Clearly, we believe that helping customers understand their financial lives is one of the key ways that traditional banks and credit unions will stay relevant in a future of digital-first financial services.

 The popularity of cryptocurrency is the perfect opportunity for banks to demonstrate their expertise and authority on a topic that many consumers don’t understand, let alone trust.
 Aside from forging strategic partnerships, it’s necessary for your bank to commit to offering advice on this hot topic, both online and in branches.
 Your customers and potential customers have questions, and if you don’t have answers for them, they’ll quickly start looking elsewhere.

 What sort of questions are they looking to have resolved?
 The basics – what is cryptocurrency, how does blockchain work, etc. – are important, but beyond that, clients want to know:

 - Whether investing in cryptocurrencies at https://immediate.net/ is right for their individual portfolios.

 If your bank can be the go-to resource for information on timely topics, customers will start to consider you the go-to resource for all of their financial concerns.